santiagosayshey/Brain-Two/docs/Computer Science/Databases & Ethical Data/Assignment 5 Answers.md

 To answer this question, it's important to first define a few key ideas related to Artificial Intelligence (AI).

 ***Artificial Intelligence*** is a subset of Computer Science focused on replicating human intelligence in machines.
-This is often achieved through the creation of an engineered system that is designed to learn from some kind of input and make decisions based on it's own understanding
+This is achieved through the creation of an engineered system that is designed to learn from some kind of input and make decisions based on it's own understanding

 ***Machine Learning*** is a subset of AI that specifically utilises algorithms to learn from data and make predictions based on that data.